sehermahmud/crwn-clothing-ecom/README.md

 E-commerce app: [crwnclothingecom.com](https://github.com/sehermahmud/crwn-clothing-ecom).

 Crwn Clothing is a Clothing E-commerce app were people can buy hats, jacket, women stuffs...etc.
-This is a very big, large E-commerce project that i tried to the end.
+This is a very big, large E-commerce project that i tried to do till the end.

 ### Features are: